 What weight should the fabric used to make my safari shirt be?

 We recommend safari shirts made from fabric which is between 80 and 130 grammes per square meter (gsm).
 Any heavier and the shirt will be too hot and bulky.
-Most of the safari shirts we stock are made from fabric which is 83 gsm - such as the Mens's Explorer & Everything Shirts; and the Women's Pioneer & Everything shirts.
+Most of the safari shirts we stock are made from fabric which is 83 gsm - such as the Mens's Explorer, Everything, and Everyday Shirts; and the Women's Pioneer, Everyday, and Everything shirts.

 Can I look stylish on safari?